What Is A Tender Agreement In Healthcare?

 • More jobs: Access to the widest range of nursing and midwifery locum roles statewide

-• First dibs: Priority notifications when new travel nurse and locum midwife placements are available
+• First dibs: Priority access before other agencies as soon as new travel nurse and locum midwife placements are available

-• Greater visibility: Health facilities review tendered submissions first before non-tendered ones
+• Greater visibility and access: Health facilities review tendered agency submissions first before non-tendered ones, particularly in popular locations

 • More flexibility: Enjoy the freedom of choice and multiple options when exploring regional, rural, and remote contracts